avo-hq/docs.avohq.io/docs/3.0/authorization.md

   - If a policy class or method is **missing**, the action will be considered **authorized** by default.

 **`Proc`**
-  - You can also set `implicit_authorization` as a `Proc` to apply custom logic.
+  - You can also set `explicit_authorization` as a `Proc` to apply custom logic.
 Within this block, you gain access to all attributes of [`Avo::ExecutionContext`](execution-context)

     For example:

     ```ruby
-    config.implicit_authorization = -> {
+    config.explicit_authorization = -> {
       current_user.access_to_admin_panel? && !current_user.admin?
     }
     ```

-    In this case, missing policies will be handled based on the condition: if the user has access to the admin panel but isn't an admin, the `implicit_authorization` will be enabled.
+    In this case, missing policies will be handled based on the condition: if the user has access to the admin panel but isn't an admin, the `explicit_authorization` will be enabled.
 This option allows you to customize authorization decisions based on the context of the current user or other factors.
 ### Default

-- For **new applications** (starting from Avo `3.13.4`) the default value for `implicit_authorization` is `true`.
+- For **new applications** (starting from Avo `3.13.4`) the default value for `explicit_authorization` is `true`.
 This provides a more secure out-of-the-box experience by ensuring actions without explicit authorization are denied.

-- For **existing applications** upgrading to `3.13.4` or later the default value for `implicit_authorization` remains `false` to preserve backward compatibility.
+- For **existing applications** upgrading to `3.13.4` or later the default value for `explicit_authorization` remains `false` to preserve backward compatibility.
 Existing applications will retain the permissive behavior unless explicitly changed.

 ### Configuration: